luisferreira32/1brc/README.md

 **\#1**: Looking at the initial profile there is an initial surprise: we don't actually waste that much time reading the file and have ~80% of the processing spent on string manipulation and accessing the solution map.
 There is a need for a new data structure and a new parsing.
 Since ~39% of the time was done in the `strings.Split` function, let's optimize that first.

 The optimization process here was simple: we have some strict constraints on the format of each line, so work with it to iterate over the read buffer slice fiding the characters that break the line or divide the city from the temperature reading.

+**\#2**: The removal of `strings.Split` was a success!
+Based on the baseline profiling and reinforced by the last profile, we need to figure out a better for a couple of things:

+- Figuring out a data structure where accessing it does not take ~35% of the time
+- Avoid as much as we can casting slice bytes into strings!
+This is taking ~22% of the time with most of it being in a runtime allocation of memory.
+- Parsing the float numbers (~13%)